-Big companies want to “move at startup speed.”
-But most can’t.
+Big companies want to move at startup speed, but most can’t.
 Why?

-Because decisions are slow.
+Because their decision-making is too slow.
 Managers become bottlenecks.
 Employees aren’t trusted, or they make poor decisions because the goals are unclear.

 And good decisions start with good goals.